telerik/reporting-docs/knowledge-base/how-to-use-web-report-designer-in-react-js.md

 The Telerik [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) is an HTML5/JavaScript/CSS3 jQuery-based widget that allows integration into your web applications built on virtually any JavaScript framework.

-With it, users can create or modify existing declarative (TRDX, TRDP and TRBP) reports directly from inside the React application.
+With it, users can create or modify existing declarative (TRDX, TRDP, and TRBP) reports directly from inside the React application.
-The solution we are about to demonstrate is a very basic approach to create a new React application, include the web report designer's dependencies and lastly, display the web report designer.
+The solution we are about to demonstrate is a very basic approach to creating a new React application, including the web report designer's dependencies and displaying the web report designer.

 ## Solution

 The following guide assumes previous knowledge of React:

-1. Start by creating a new React application using following CLI commands:
+1. Start by creating a new React application using the following CLI commands:

 	````
 npx create-react-app my-app